JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

     <h2>The Bottom Line</h2>
     <p>Your Google Business Profile is {free} advertising 24/7.
 But only if you use it right.</p>
     <p>Competitors are getting calls because they didn't stop at claiming.
-They add the tedious information, respond to customers and upload photos.
+They added the tedious information, responded to customers and uploaded photos.
 Now they're ranking above you.</p>
     <p>The good news?
 This is all fixable.
 You don't need technical skills.
 You just need to follow this checklist and do the work.</p>
     <p>Complete your profile.
 Upload photos.
 Get reviews.
 Respond to them.
 Post updates.
-Do it consistently and watch your ranking soar.</p>
+Do it consistently and watch your ranking surge.</p>

     </article>
 </div>